 Environmental conditions can also affect how packaging performs in other areas of concern.
 To verify that atmospheric stimuli present in expected shipping conditions do not excessively undermine the sample’s performance characteristics, the ISTA defines the following testing methods:

 ATS’ wide array of testing capabilities means we can perform each of these package testing methods to their ISTA specifications.
 Our environmental testing division performs all our ISTA testing services in our ISO 9001 certified lab, ensuring quality results and clear, detailed reporting.
 These expert technicians return their results within a short turnaround window to empower clients to make informed, timely decisions regarding their packaging design.

 Applied Technical Services has provided testing, inspection, and consulting engineering capabilities of unmatched quality since our founding in 1967.
 The 50+ years since have seen our company prosper greatly; what began as a band of three engineers working with local businesses out of the founder’s basement has grown into a multidisciplinary firm offering the services of over one thousand technicians, chemists, scientists, inspectors, Professional Engineers, investigators, and calibrators to respond to the needs of clients around the world.
+Our Marietta lab maintains ISTA certification as a recognized package testing provider.
 Although we regularly serve a wide variety of industries, the two that most directly benefit from our capacity as a package testing lab are the consumer product and medical industries.

 If your company needs ISTA standard package testing to validate the durability of your packaging design, contact ATS today — We take a closer look!